pandorabots-admin/docs/pages/integrations.md

 You'll need a few things in place before you can start with the integration:

-1. A [Slack](http://slack.com) team and personal account.
+1. A [Slack](http://slack.com){:target="_blank"} team and personal account.
 If you don't already have this, Slack's sign up procedure will guide you through the process.
-2. An account on [Heroku](http://heroku.com).
+2. An account on [Heroku](http://heroku.com){:target="_blank"}.
 There are different payment plans, however, the free tier should be more than enough for your Hubot instance.
-3. [The Heroku toolbelt](https://toolbelt.heroku.com/), for which Heroku offers installers for OS X, Windows, and Ubuntu.
+3. [The Heroku toolbelt](https://toolbelt.heroku.com/){:target="_blank"}, for which Heroku offers installers for OS X, Windows, and Ubuntu.
 This is a set of command line tools that allow you to easily work with your applications deployed to Heroku.
-4. A Pandorabot deployed on [AIaaS](https://developer.pandorabots.com/).
+4. A deployed Pandorabot
-5. [Node.js](http://npmjs.org), for which there are installers for OS X and Windows, as well as the raw source.
+5. [Node.js](http://npmjs.org){:target="_blank"}, for which there are installers for OS X and Windows, as well as the raw source.

 ## Local setup